 A study concluded by PPMI for Cedefop has found several barriers to using micro-credentials for labour market-related education, training and learning.
-These include the complexity of micro-credentials offerings, lack of understanding of what micro-credentials are among some stakeholder groups, lack of trust in some micro-credentials, lack of funding support for micro-credentials as well as constraints in recognition and quality assurance of micro-credentials (European Centre for the Development of Vocational Training, 2022).
+These include the complexity of micro- credentials offerings, lack of understanding of what micro-credentials are among some stakeholder groups, lack of trust in some micro-credentials, lack of funding support for micro-credentials as well as constraints in recognition and quality assurance of micro-credentials (European Centre for the Development of Vocational Training, 2022).

-The study noted a high uncertainty and limited knowledge about micro-credentials, manifesting in inconsistencies in understanding what micro-credentials are and the lack of a clear, shared definition.
-Naturally, this is compounded by the observed absence of standardised recognition processes (European Centre for the Development of Vocational Training, 2022).
+The study noted a high uncertainty and limited knowledge about micro-credentials, manifesting in inconsistencies in understanding what micro-credentials are, a lack of a clear, shared definition.
+Naturally, this is compounded by the observed absence of standardised recognition processes.

-The ACQF survey highlights that many stakeholders remain unfamiliar with microcredentials, leading to confusion when comparing them to other short learning programmes available in various countries (ACQF, 2024a).
-Efforts should focus on increasing the recognition of micro-credentials, especially among employers.
+The ACQF survey highlights that many stakeholders remain unfamiliar with microcredentials, leading to confusion when comparing them to other short learning programmes available in various countries.
+Efforts should focus on increasing the recognition of microcredentials, especially among employers.